brankasando/GDP_LifeExpectance/README.md

  -Now, we want to create linear model and to test its accuracy by splitting sample into to 2:
 Train data – based on which we will create model
 Test data  – test the model

- -We create linear model using function lm and summary of model is:
+ -We created linear model using function lm and summary of model is:

 ---------------------------------------------------------
 (Intercept)  20.8333     3.9599   5.261 8.43e-07 ***